tuket/web_hugo/content/notes/graphics/vulkan_concepts.md

   - srcStageMask (precisely which pipeline stage)
   - dstStageMask
   - dependencyFlags: VK_DEPENDENCY_BY_REGION_BIT is interesting for tile-based GPUs because it indicates that you don't need to finish all tiles before stating next subpass

+### RenderPass compatibility
+Framebuffers and graphics pipelines are created based on a specific render pass object.

+They must only be used with that render pass object, or one compatible with it.

+Two attachment references are compatible if they have matching format and sample count, or are both VK_ATTACHMENT_UNUSED or the pointer that would contain the reference is NULL.

+Two arrays of attachment references are compatible if all corresponding pairs of attachments are compatible.
+If the arrays are of different lengths, attachment references not present in the smaller array are treated as VK_ATTACHMENT_UNUSED.

+Two render passes are compatible if their corresponding color, input, resolve, and depth/stencil attachment references are compatible and if they are otherwise identical except for:
+• Initial and final image layout in attachment descriptions
+• Load and store operations in attachment descriptions
+• Image layout in attachment references

+As an additional special case, if two render passes have a single subpass, the resolve attachment reference and depth/stencil resolve mode compatibility requirements are ignored.

+A framebuffer is compatible with a render pass if it was created using the same render pass or a compatible render pass.

 The **host** and the **device** can access memory though buses.